-Having the courage to ask for help when you need it is a strong indicator that love would like to lead the way; listen to that inclination.
-Follow that gentle voice, and use these resources if you’re desperate for support, connection, encouragement, validation, expression, or a reason to keep going.
+Having the courage to ask for help when you need it is a strong indicator that love would like to lead the way.
+Listen to that inclination, and use these resources if you need support, connection, encouragement, validation, expression, or a reason to keep going.

 This is a place for compassion and healing only, always.

 Love is a strength, and it’s at the core of who you really are, no matter what’s going through your head.

 May you find what you’re looking for, and if there’s something else you feel you’re needing, email me and we can find the answer together.Hope is real.
 Help is real.
 Your story is important. @twloha tell someone